Tiroran: Geography

 The hamlet of Tiroran lies on the South West side of the Isle of Mull on the northern shores of Loch Scridain, just off the B8035 road.
 The immediate surrounding area is dominated by the fertile Victorian woodland gardens and forests of Tiroran House as well as the large community owned Tiroran Forest, There is a river, or burn known as Alt Orian which runs through Tiroran and down to an original Victorian trout pond and waterfall within the Tiroran Estate grounds.
 The Seilisdeir (or the Kilfinichen River) is nearby and approximately 3+1/2 mi in length, both rivers enter the north shores of Loch Scridain at Kilfinichen Bay.
 Salmon are caught on the river and permits are available from the Pennyghael Post Office.
 To the northeast is Ben More.

 Tiroran House

-Tiroran House, A multi award-winning country house estate with several holiday properties, lies within 60 acre of gardens and grounds and is also home to Whitetail Gin.
+Tiroran House, A multi award-winning country house hotel and holiday properties, lies within 60 acre of gardens and grounds and is also home to Whitetail Gin produced by the Mackay family who have owned Tiroran House since 2004.
 The main house, formerly a Victorian hunting lodge owned by the Squire of Bentley (Maude Cheape) is set in manicured gardens, with woodland and glen walks that lead down to the private shores of Loch Scridain - Tiroran is now a small, exclusive estate and has been in the Mackay/Munro family since 2004.
 From this small estate the family run various business interests including accommodation and a distillery. distillery.